azureblaze/lockjaw/src/module_attributes/into_map.md

 The value type of the map is determined by the return type.
 The key type is determined by additional metadata on the attribute in the form of `#[into_map(metadata_key: metadata_value)]`.

-Keys must be compile time constant.
+Keys must be compile time constants.

 If a `#[into_map]` binding is also [`#[qualified(Q)]`](qualified), the result is collected into `#[qualified(Q)] HashMap<K,V>`.